nczmoo/dcs100/readme.md

     x Game takes too long to get started - maybe start with some armor x At least One of the reel symbols is missing from the slots x Increase line not working

+    x It's too hard to watch the slots and check the area above the slots.
+        It makes me question if you really even need all of that other stuff above it or if it can just have plain text showing the new additions
+    x Show what the player won in plain text directly above reel

     checkboxes look weird
     sound